Dielectric heating: Microwave heating

+Penetration

 Microwave frequencies penetrate conductive materials, including semi-solid substances like meat and living tissue.
 The penetration essentially stops where all the penetrating microwave energy has been converted to heat in the tissue.
 Microwave ovens used to heat food are not set to the frequency for optimal absorption by water.
 If they were, then the piece of food or liquid in question would absorb all microwave radiation in its outer layer, leading to a cool, unheated centre and a superheated surface.
 Instead, the frequency selected allows energy to penetrate deeper into the heated food.
 The frequency of a household microwave oven is 2.45 GHz, while the frequency for optimal absorbency by water is around 10 GHz.